Panasonic G7 vs Ricoh GR II

 It is notable that the G7 has a microphone port, which is missing on the GR II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Ricoh websites.

 So what conclusions can be drawn?
 Is the Panasonic G7 better than the Ricoh GR II or vice versa?
 The listing below highlights the relative strengths of the two models.